What to Do If You Cut Your Dog’s Nails Too Short

 - Don’t forget to trim the dew claw, which is located further up your dog’s forearm.
 If neglected, this claw can curl around and grow into your dog’s skin, making for a very painful ingrown nail.

-- If your dog becomes stressed or upset while you’re trimming his nails, let him take a break and come back later.
+- If your dog becomes stressed or upset while you’re trimming their nails, let them take a break and come back later.

 Request Dog Nail Trimming Services at Village Vet of Urbana